By Tom Veatch

-Because if the life form doesn't have mechanisms that reliably produce surviving, reproducing outcomes, which are discrete outcomes, then it won't continue to evolve, but will drop out even from the very dustbin of history into the vacuum of nonexistence, as something that never even needed to have been tried as an experiment.
+Because if the life form doesn't have mechanisms that reliably produce surviving, reproducing outcomes, which are discrete outcomes, then it won't continue to evolve, but will drop out even from the very dustbin of history into the vacuum of non-existence, as something that never even needed to have been tried as an experiment.

 Is this just the mental masturbation of overexcited grammarians?
 Or is it a necessary level of description of the functional logic of what actually ends up happening within the context of discrete, evolutionarily unavoidable and potentially bitter outcomes.
 I say the latter.
-Because if you can't get that logical system right in describing a biological system, then you don't understand why the thing is able to actually survive and reproduce, and more fundamentally even if you know the physics, the chemistry, the biochemistry, the cell biology, every detail of every subsystem, you still don't have any handle on why it survives or not: you don't understand it.
+Because if you can't get that logical system right in describing a biological system, then you don't understand why the thing is able to actually survive and reproduce, and more fundamentally even if you know the physics, the chemistry, the biochemistry, the cell biology, every detail of every subsystem, you still don't have any handle on WHY it survives or not: you don't understand it.
 System understanding depends on the cognitive scientist's modelling.
-Tell me I'm wrong.What are these discrete categories and the motivational frames of organismal existence, what the rank ordering of priority, what the logic controlling their relations and community of interest, and the communications or interactions they must have, if only in sharing to an internal Master Controller their several concerns and status reports or awarenesses for it to mediate or sort.
-(A scientist must also describe these discrete, cognitive behaviors within the functional logic that applies to them.
-For if the organism doesn't follow that logic, it will shortly be gone.
-This opens room for cognitive modeling of animal behavior, not just of humans or human language.)
+H!
+Just try to prove me wrong.

 Similarly, integrated behavioral control, whereby a single target of action is aimed at, since one can hardly hit two targets at a time much less more, would also seem highly valued, evolutionary speaking.
-For if competing incompatible priorities are allowed to remain unresolved in a circumstance of potential action, no target may be attained, an outcome likely to be, or evidently, evolutionarily inferior to one where the most important single target was actually aimed at and acted towards or into being.
+For if competing incompatible priorities are allowed to remain unresolved in a circumstance of potential action, no target may be obtained, an outcome likely to be, or evidently, evolutionarily inferior to one where the most important single target was actually aimed at and acted towards or into being.